About our Team

 Lori Dunnihoo, Confidential Employee

-Lori Dunnihoo, Assistant Director of Crisis Intervention and Sexual Violence Support Services, has a masters degree in social work from Portland State University and a bachelors degree in family and human services from the University of Oregon.
-Lori has fifteen years of experience working and living in the Eugene Springfield community.
+Lori Dunnihoo, Assistant Director of the Care and Advocacy Program, has a master's degree in social work from Portland State University and a bachelor's degree in family and human services from the University of Oregon.
+Lori has fifteen years of experience working and living in the Eugene–Springfield community.
 She is passionate about supporting students during difficult situations and providing a place where people feel safe and can learn about their options.

 Rituparna Roy, Confidential Employee

 Assistant Director of Sexual Violence Prevention and Education

 Ritu currently serves as the Assistant Director for Sexual Violence Prevention and Education at the University of Oregon.
 With her bachelor's degree in psychology from Louisiana State University and master's in social work from University of Texas at Austin, Ritu has worked in crisis response, direct services, and violence prevention since 2012 and is honored to be able to continue this valuable work here in the Pacific Northwest.
 She is dedicated to advocating for students that have historically been or currently are feeling silenced.
 Thus, she believes, we must acknowledge and collectively commit to ending all forms of oppression to effectively address the dynamics of interpersonal violence.
 Consequently, her survivor-centered approach includes an inter-sectional, holistic, community-organizing lens, which she endeavors to do with positivity, grace, and authenticity.
 She is also a passionate champion of chocolate being integral for healing and self-care; please be encouraged to stop her on-campus to say hello, ask questions, and most importantly, grab a goodie to sweeten your day!

 Drew Terhune, Confidential Employee